Real-Life General Ledger Examples (With Entries)

 The adjustment debits Inventory Shrinkage Expense (5150) $1,500 and credits Inventory $1,500.
 The $1,500 loss impacts the profit and loss statement as an expense during the current month.
 Accurate inventory balances are key for proper financial reporting.

 Companies that carry out physical counts annually, rather than monthly, risk letting small discrepancies accumulate.
 A $1,500 monthly variance becomes an $18,000 annual discrepancy.
 Monthly physical counts enable investigation and correction of variances while transaction details are still easily accessible.
-Monthly reconciliation gives you more control over inventory accuracy than annual counts.
+Monthly general ledger reconciliation gives you more control over inventory accuracy than annual counts.

 Retail operations need dual entries per transaction: revenue entry and corresponding cost entry.
 Monthly physical inventory counts reconcile general ledger balances to actual inventory quantities.